Article

 Initiatives to improve material yield can have a significant impact on margins, reducing materials costs by up to 11%.
 These are:

-• Improve process control by using Lean Six Sigma to reduce consumption variability and standardise manufacturing tasks.
+• Improve process control by using Lean Six Sigma to reduce consumption variability and standardize manufacturing tasks.

 • Eliminate machine inefficiency and/or replace outdated machinery.